shivajichalise/campoal/README.md

 3. [Shadcn/ui](https://ui.shadcn.com/)

--   For beautifully designed components that you can copy and paste into our apps.
-It's Accessible, customizable and OPEN SOURCE.
+-   For accessing beautifully designed components that we can copy and paste into our apps.
+-   Shadcn/ui is accessible, customizable and OPEN SOURCE.

-Above three are the only major libraries that I have used.
+Above three are the only major libraries/frameworks that I have used.
 Except for these below libraries are also used (only used in a place or two):

 1. [React Hook Form](https://www.react-hook-form.com/)